 Fraud issues delaying payments – As part of its increased fraud detection efforts, DES closed accounts with suspicious account information and activity located out of state..
 However a small portion of individuals eligible for benefits who may be impacted by these measures and may see a pause or delay in getting their benefits.
 These individuals should contact DES directly at AZUIFraud@azdes.gov.
 Once a case is validated as not being fraudulent, benefits will resume and/or a new debit card will be issued to the claimant and the funds will be reloaded.

 The Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, signed into law on March 27, 2020 expands Reemployment Assistance benefits.
 Benefits will be paid from the date they became eligible under the CARES Act.
 Programs included in the CARES Act are:

-- Federal Pandemic Unemployment Compensation (FPUC) – provides an additional $600 per week to any eligible individual until 7/31/2020.
+- Federal Pandemic Unemployment Compensation (FPUC) – provides an additional $600 per week to any eligible individual until 7/31/2020 (an extension is under review).
 The $600 would be paid the first week of your unemployment claim period but no earlier than 4/5/20.

 - Pandemic Unemployment Assistance (PUA) – provides up to 39 weeks of benefits per week to those not ordinarily eligible for Reemployment Assistance.
 This includes individuals who are self-employed or contract employees.
 The additional $600 FPUC per week will be automatically added to all regular UI and PUA benefits.
 PUA claimants who were not able to certify for eligible weeks prior to April 19 are now able to file for eligible weeks back to their last date of employment (but no earlier than February 2).
 Individuals must file weekly PUA certifications for each week for which they are claiming eligibility for benefits, including retroactive certifications back to their last date of employment.